Build your future with Recognition for Prior Learning (RPL)

 You must have the right qualifications and experience before you can apply for a licence or certificate.
 A contractor licence allows you to contract and advertise to do work.
 You can only do the types of work described on your licence.
 Contractor licences can be issued to individuals and to companies and partnerships.
 Go to the Fair Trading NSW website for more information.

-5 Top Tips for researching the right Recognition for Prior Learning (RPL) program provider for you:
+5 Top Tips for researching the right Recognition of Prior Learning (RPL) program provider for you:

 - Check that the training provider is a Registered Training Organisation (RTO).
 Only registered training organisations (RTOs) that meet government quality standards can issue nationally recognised qualifications.
 Training.gov.au (TGA) is the national register of Vocational Education and Training (VET).
 Make sure that the RTO is listed on the TGA website, to confirm that it is registered.
 As an example, when you search Master Builders Association of NSW on the TGA website, you will see that it has an RTO ID number of 6163.